boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 The confidence in exact mode will usually be very low if the top and 2nd best structure candidate are highly similar.
 This happens for many well studied molecules for which you often find multiple derivatives in the structure database.
 If you consider almost-correct hits to be useful, you should opt for the approximate mode.

+## Expansive search (structure database search with fallback)

+SIRIUS 6 offers the possibility to perform structure database search with a confidence score based fallback (expansive search).
+Structure database search will be performed for the set of databases the user selected ("requested databases"), and then additionally for "PubChem".
+SIRIUS will then check if the top hit in PubChem has a confidence score that is at least twice as high as the confidence score of the top hit from the requested databases.
+If that is the case, the search will be "expanded" and the results for database search in PubChem will be shown.

 ## Compound classes